whummer/scaleDOM/README.md

 The class ScaleDomParsingTest illustrates how to dynamically enable/disable ScaleDOM parsing.

+To run the sample project, first build and install ScaleDOM using

+$ mvn install

+and then run the tests in the "example" project:

+$ cd example
+$ mvn test

 Project Details
 ---------------

-For detailed information, please refer to the document doc/ScaleDOM.pdf, which also contains a small performance evaluation of scaleDOM.
+For detailed information, please refer to the document doc/ScaleDOM.pdf, which also contains a small performance evaluation of ScaleDOM.

 Change Log
 ----------